ConYel/my_site_two/README.md

 The first step to expanding your reality is to discard the tendency to exclude things from possibility.
 ― e. e. cummings

+It is easier for the world to accept a simple lie than a complex truth.
+― Alexis de Tocqueville